Explosion at Kentucky business injures 11 workers, shatters windows in surrounding neighborhood

 The explosion, which happened at Givaudan Sense Colour, knocked out windows and blew in doors in nearby homes and businesses.
 News video footage showed an industrial building with the middle section burned and partially collapsed.
 The cause remained unknown.

-No one answered the phone at the company’s Louisville office.
-A man who answered at the Port Washington, Wisconsin, office declined to comment.

 The University of Louisville Hospital treated seven of the people injured and two of them are in critical condition, said Dr. Jason Smith, chief medical officer for University of Louisville Health.
+Hospital officials activated decontamination procedures for the victims, a process that involves removing their clothing and all the chemicals on them and then taking them for evaluation and treatment, Smith said.

+A Givaudan spokesperson didn’t immediately respond to an email seeking comment Tuesday night.
+No one answered the phone at the company’s Louisville office, and a man who answered at the Port Washington, Wisconsin, office declined to comment.

 Louisville Mayor Craig Greenberg said officials spoke to employees inside the plant.
 “They have initially conveyed that everything was normal activity when the explosion occurred,” he said.

-Greenburg said officials have accounted for everyone who was working at the plant at the time of the explosion.
-Officials would not comment on the severity of the injuries received by the people who were taken to hospitals.
+Greenberg said officials have accounted for everyone who was working at the plant at the time of the explosion.
+Officials would not comment on the severity of the employees' injuries.

 Louisville Fire Chief Brian O’Neill said air monitoring began immediately after the explosion and “nothing at this point has ever shown any type of chemical problems in the air in this entire region.”
 O’Neill also said that fire officials “don’t precisely know yet exactly what types of leaks may happen or may be ongoing,” but he urged residents to stay calm.